Arkansas Storm Team Weather Blog: From Ice To Nice! - NewsBreak

 For this time of year, the average temperature is supposed to be in the low 30s in the morning and the mid 50s in the afternoon.
 So just because temperatures are expected to be above average doesn’t mean it’s going to be warm.

-To make sure you are staying up-to-date with the forecast, download the Arkansas Storm Team app to get updates anywhere at any time.

-To watch the latest video updates from the Arkansas Storm Team, you can check them out here .

-The Arkansas Storm Team is a collaboration of two stations to bring you the largest weather team in the state when covering Arkansas weather.Copyright 2023 Nexstar Media Inc. All rights reserved.
+Enjoy the warmer weather!Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0